Frequently Asked Questions

 Official transcripts must be provided in addition to the evaluations.

-An F-1 international student must enroll in and maintain a minimum of 12 credit hours per semester as required by USCIS rules and regulations.
+An F-1 international student must enroll in and maintain a minimum of 12 credit hours per semester, at least nine of which must be in a face-to-face setting, as required by USCIS rules and regulations.

 Some Lone Star College System programs (nursing, veterinary technology, etc.) have special enrollment requirements.